cabforum/servercert/docs/BR.md

 ### 5.5.1 Types of records archived

-The CA and each Delegated Third Party SHALL archive records related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems, including event records related to the verification, issuance and revocation of certificate requests and Certificates.
+The CA and each Delegated Third Party SHALL archive records related to the security of their Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems, including event records and documentation related to their verification, issuance, and revocation of certificate requests and Certificates.

 The CA and each Delegated Third Party SHALL archive records relating to: